Naufal05/Javascript-Crash-Course/README.md

 })
-in the log you can alos check for event (e) methods e.target.class you get all the different atributes of the event you click
+in the log you can alos check for event (e) methods e.target.class you get all the different atributes of the event you click.